mattcsnyder/Universal-Scraper/README.md

 ---

----
 ### 🧩 Modular and Reusable Scraper Architecture

-This scraper is designed to be reused across any website with tabular or row-based data structures.
-The scraping logic, browser setup, and storage mechanisms are fully decoupled, making the core logic universally portable with zero rewrites required.
-Just update the `CONFIG` dictionary — no need to touch the rest of the codebase.
+This scraper is designed to work across any website with tabular or row-based data.
+The core logic (scraping, browser setup, storage) is fully decoupled.
+Just update a config dictionary — no rewrites required.
----

 ```python
 CONFIG = {